-- 1. Seduced God's people with their lying prophecies - 2.
-They claimed there would be peace when in fact, there would be no peace, making the people to believe in a lie. - a.
-Jeremiah 27:9-11,14-22 "Therefore hearken not ye to your prophets, nor to your diviners, nor to your dreamers, nor to your enchanters, nor to your sorcerers, which speak unto you, saying, Ye shall not serve the king of Babylon: For they prophesy a lie unto you, to remove you far from your land; and that I should drive you out, and ye should perish...." - b.
-Jeremiah 28:1-11. - 3.
-They built up wall with untempered or weak mortar.
+1. Seduced God's people with their lying prophecies

+2. They claimed there would be peace when in fact, there would be no peace, making the people to believe in a lie.

+a.
+Jeremiah 27:9-11,14-22 "Therefore hearken not ye to your prophets, nor to your diviners, nor to your dreamers, nor to your enchanters, nor to your sorcerers, which speak unto you, saying, Ye shall not serve the king of Babylon: For they prophesy a lie unto you, to remove you far from your land; and that I should drive you out, and ye should perish...." b.
+Jeremiah 28:1-11.

+3. They built up wall with untempered or weak mortar.
 They would make great claims of peace but had absolutely nothing to back those claims up.
-Their prophecies were weak and unreliable. - L. 13:10 False prophets build up great organizations and theological systems (think of the Jehovah Witnesses or Mormons).
-They look strong and impressive but they have no foundation and the structure of their organizations is very weak.
+Their prophecies were weak and unreliable.

+L. 13:10 False prophets build up great organizations and theological systems (think of the Jehovah Witnesses or Mormons).
+They look strong and impressive, but they have no foundation and the structure of their organizations is very weak.
 It had no foundation although the public view may be impressive.
-It cannot survive a test, a trial or real scrutiny. - M. 13:11,12 The walls of protection promised by the false prophets would be destroyed by the judgments of God.
+It cannot survive a test, a trial or real scrutiny.

+M. 13:11,12 The walls of protection promised by the false prophets would be destroyed by the judgments of God.
 And it will fall in time as it has a weak foundation and a weak superstructure.
 N. 13:13 How can you discern a true prophet from a false prophet?
 When the storms and trials come, the true prophet stands firm.
-The false prophet either runs or changes his message so as to avoid persecution. - O. 13:13 "hailstones" are often associated with judgment, as seen in the Exodus and in the Tribulation. - P. 13:14 The foundation of these walls was weak and unreliable, just like the foundation of the prophecies of the false prophets.
+The false prophet either runs or changes his message so as to avoid persecution.

+O. 13:13 "hailstones" are often associated with judgment, as seen in the Exodus and in the Tribulation.

+P. 13:14 The foundation of these walls was weak and unreliable, just like the foundation of the prophecies of the false prophets.
 When put to the test, they collapsed.
 The words of a true prophets will last generations, even millennia.
-The words of the false prophet will collapse at the first sign of stress or trouble. - Q. 13:16 God warned of judgment and destruction because of the sins of Jerusalem.
-The false prophets prophesy only good and positive messages despite what God says. - 1.
-This is classic, with popes, priests, prelates, presidents, prime ministers and politicians forever yakking about "praying for peace" and "peace programs" and whatnot.
+The words of the false prophet will collapse at the first sign of stress or trouble.

+Q. 13:16 God warned of judgment and destruction because of the sins of Jerusalem.
+The false prophets prophesy only good and positive messages despite what God says.

+1. This is classic, with popes, priests, prelates, presidents, prime ministers and politicians forever yakking about "praying for peace" and "peace programs" and whatnot.
 When these people pray for peace, two more wars break out.
 "There is no peace, sayeth my God, to the wicked" (Isaiah 48:22; 57:21).
 The false prophets rebuked the true preachers for being "negative" and "unpatriotic" in declaring there would be no peace and that God would wipe out Jerusalem.
 The true preachers are generally negative (but realistic) in their preaching, and that is why they are hated by saint and sinner both.

-13:10 AV ESV LSV 10.10 / 1 LO 4

-- 10 Because, even because they have seduced my people, saying, Peace; and there was no peace; and one built up a wall, and, lo, others daubed it with untempered morter: - 10 Precisely because they have misled my people, saying, 'Peace,' when there is no peace, and because, when the people build a wall, these prophets smear it with whitewash, - 10 "It is definitely because they have misled My people by saying, 'Peace!' when there is no peace.
-And when anyone builds a wall, behold, they plaster it over with whitewash;
+13:10 AV ESV LSV 10 Because, even because 10 Precisely because they 10 "It is definitely because they have seduced my have misled my people, they have misled My people people, saying, Peace; and saying, 'Peace,' when there by saying, 'Peace!' when there was no peace; and one is no peace, and because, there is no peace.
+And when built up a wall, and, lo, others when the people build a wall, anyone builds a wall, behold, daubed it with untempered these prophets smear it with they plaster it over with morter: whitewash, whitewash;